azawawi/atom-perl6-editor-tools/README.md

 ## Syntax Check Linter

-This provides a linter that syntax checks Perl 6 code and provides error messages.
+This provides a [linter](https://atom.io/packages/linter) that syntax checks Perl 6 code and provides error messages.
 Please note that this will run `BEGIN` and `CHECK` blocks.

 ![Linter Screenshot](https://raw.githubusercontent.com/azawawi/atom-perl6-editor-tools/master/atom-perl6-editor-tools-linter-screenshot.png)

 ## Build Support

-This provides a build that tests Perl 6 code and provides build log.
-More build tasks will added in the future.
+This provides a [builder](https://atom.io/packages/build) that provides the following tasks (More build tasks will added in the future):

+- Perl 6 test: This will run ``prove -v -e "perl6 -Ilib"`` in your current Perl 6 project and provide the build log

 ![Builder Screenshot](https://raw.githubusercontent.com/azawawi/atom-perl6-editor-tools/master/atom-perl6-editor-tools-builder-screenshot.png)